LACMA

 Curatorial Notes

-This painting of Christ surrounded by saints was likely created for a member of the Jesuit order—presumably the canon on the lower right who gazes at the viewer.
-Saint Ignatius of Loyola, the founder of the order, kneels in the foreground in front of the pope and opposite the king of Spain, who relinquish their crowns and pay homage to Christ.
+This painting of Christ surrounded by a panoply of saints was likely created for a member of the Jesuit order—presumably the figure on the lower right who gazes directly at the viewer.
+Saint Ignatius of Loyola, the order’s founder, kneels in the foreground in front of the pope and opposite the king of Spain.
+Both surrender their crowns, paying homage to Christ.
 This type of image might have served a mnemonic function, helping devotees to recall the lives of the saints.
 It was also a poignant allegory of divine over earthly power.

 Provenance